24 Hour Confidential National Helpline

 Click Here to view the following Inpatient, Resident and Intensive Outpatient programs that have applied and met our criteria.

-To list your facility in our directory, click here
+To list your facility in our directory, click here for an application form.

-For an additional online searchable directory of individuals in the NCPG Counselor Directory, click here
+For an additional online searchable directory of individuals in the NCPG Counselor Directory, click here.

 Here are 12 questions to consider asking when selecting a gambling treatment program: